Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 - Water.

-- Proportion 1:1.5:3 is used For Water tanks, shells, and folded plates, for other water-retaining structures.
+- A Proportion of 1:1.5:3 is used For Water tanks, shells, and folded plates, for other water-retaining structures.

 - Proportion 1:2:4 Commonly used for reinforced concrete works like beams, slabs, tunnel lining, bridges

-- Proportion 1:3:6 Commonly used for Piers, abutments, concrete walls, the sill of windows, and floors.
+- Proportion 1:3:6 is commonly used for Piers, abutments, concrete walls, the sills of windows, and floors.

-- Proportion 1:4:8 Mass concretes are likely used for dams, foundation courses for walls, for making concrete blocks.
+- The Proportion 1:4:8 Mass concretes are likely used for dams, foundation courses for walls, and concrete blocks.

 Also Read: Reinforced Cement Concrete